jump-dev/JuMP.jl/docs/src/manual/variables.md

 julia> @variable(model, x)
 ERROR: An object of name x is already attached to this model.
 If this
-    is intended, consider using the anonymous construction syntax, for example, `x = @variable(model, [1:N], ...)` where the name of the object does not appear inside the macro.
+    is intended, consider using the anonymous construction syntax, e.g., `x = @variable(model, [1:N], ...)` where the name of the object does not appear inside the macro.